xdg_wm_base

 surfaceobject<wl_surface>

-Create a shell surface from a surface
+create a shell surface from a surface

 This creates an xdg_surface for the given surface.
 While xdg_surface itself is not a role, the corresponding surface may only be assigned a role extending xdg_surface, such as xdg_toplevel or xdg_popup.
 It is illegal to create an xdg_surface for a wl_surface which already has an assigned role and this will result in a role error.